Steam

 Year: 2023

 Steam is a video-game digital distribution platform developed by Valve Corporation.
 It was launched in 2003 and offers anti-hacking protection, matchmaking servers, video streaming, and social networking services.
-It also provides the user with automatic installation and updating of games and community features such as groups and friend lists, cloud saves, in-game voice and chat functionality.
+It also provides the user with automatic installation and updates for games, as well as community features such as groups and friend lists, cloud saves, and in-game voice and chat functionality.

 Context & Goals

 Any user who has tried Steam surely knows that the new interface is stuck in the past.
-Online, we find many negative reviews and numerous studies and research focused on experience and interaction that demonstrate that the new update is uncomfortable for the user.
+Online, we find many negative reviews and numerous studies and research focused on experience and interaction that demonstrate the latest update is uncomfortable for users.

 The goal of this free project was to find and propose visual replacement solutions to address the new desktop mode update.

-Before starting, I should mention that the entire process and outcome were based primarily on my own judgment, but also took into account the opinions of external users on the internet, the platform, and my friends.
+Before starting, the entire process and outcome were based primarily on my own judgment, as well as on the opinions of external users on the internet, the community platform, and my friends.

 It was found that there is a backlash against the new update and interface, with blame placed on loading times and pop-up advertising clutter.
 There are also complaints about the new interface color, content boxes, and font size.

-Additionally, through conversations, I was able to get feedback from my brother and friends about the new interface.
+Additionally, through conversations, I received feedback from my brother and friends on the new interface.
 From this, I found that:

-• Interface still displays an old and outdated design and structure.
+The interface still displays an outdated design and structure.

-• Too much text scattered around, which is disorienting to the user.
+Too much text is scattered around, which is disorienting to the user.

 Who is our user?

-They are video game players or gamerz looking for a platform for entertainment and to play with friends, and game developers who need a platform to distribute their creations.
+They are video game players (gamerz) looking for a platform for entertainment and to play with friends, and game developers who need a platform to distribute their creations.
 In general, this audience is broad, ranging from young people to adults interested in video games as a form of recreation.

-To understand design trends, I relied heavily on the structure applied to Epic and Origin platforms (direct competitors).
-I also referenced the aesthetics of apps like GOG, Ubisoft Connect, and Itch.io to get an idea of how design is handled and applied to components and items on these types of platforms.
+To understand design trends, I relied heavily on the structures of the Epic and Origin platforms (direct competitors).
+I also referenced the aesthetics of apps like GOG, Ubisoft Connect, and Itch.io to get an idea of how design is handled and applied to components and items on these platforms.

 Steam's main competitor, offering game sales and known for its exclusive titles like Fortnite and for regularly offering free games.